 6.4 Forking the INVITE

 For each terminating media endpoint that requires an early media session to be established with the originating line, the terminating Carrier network MUST signal the attributes of the terminating media endpoint to the originating Carrier network within the SDP of a 183 (Progressing) response.

+If terminating Carrier needs to modify the SDP, the Carrier SHOULD offer the modified SDP in an UPDATE request.

-The terminating Carrier network MUST ensure that 18x responses containing different SDP copies are not sent within the same dialog.
+Alternatively, with bi-lateral agreement, the terminating Carrier network MAY utilize forked responses to ensure that 18x/200 responses containing different SDP copies are not sent within the same dialog.
+This MUST only be used if it had not previously received a Request-Disposition header [RFC 3841] preventing the use of forking, (e.g., Request-Disposition: no-fork).
 The terminating Carrier network does this by specifying a different tag parameter in the To header field for each provisional response that contains a unique SDP, as if the INVITE had been sequentially forked.

-The originating Carrier network MUST honor the most recently received 18x response to INVITE, based on the procedures defined in Section 7.1.3.

 Since both the History-Info header and the Diversion header may both be present, a precedence statement is needed for the receiving side.

 6.9 Call Forwarding

 Carrier's MUST support the History-Info Header and SHOULD support of the SIP Diversion header for a period of time in order facilitate interoperability.
 When both headers are sent, the sender MUST ensure that they are semantically identical.

+If the History-Info header and the Diversion header are both received by a carrier supporting both headers, the History-Info header MUST take precedence (i.e., the Diversion header will be ignored).

 If a Carrier offers call-forwarding services to its users, then the forwarding Carrier network MAY remain in the signaling path of the forwarded call in order to support separate billing for forward-from and forward-to legs.
 A Carrier network that is required to remain in the signaling path of a forwarded call based on local policy MUST do so using one of the following procedures: